 bikes and cars, side by side

 Cycling continues to increase in popularity, meaning more cyclists are riding alongside cars in congested streets.
-According to census.gov, roughly 865,000 U.S. workers used biking as their main mode of commuting in 2012.
+According to census.gov, more than 904,000 U.S. workers used biking as their main mode of commuting in 2014.

 The good news is that cities and towns are adding more bike lanes, making life easier for drivers and cyclists alike.
 The downside is what you might call the Paperboy Principle: more moving objects in the road make it harder to drive safely.
 Driving alongside cyclists can make traffic maneuvers, from turning right to parallel parking, more dangerous.
-The Insurance Institute for Highway Safety (IIHS) reports that 722 bicyclist fatalities were due to auto collisions in 2012.
+The Insurance Institute for Highway Safety reports that 720 bicyclist fatalities were due to auto collisions in 2014.

 safety tips for drivers when sharing the road with cyclists